otaku840726/test-game1/README.md

 # Medieval Survival Demo

-This small demo uses Node, Express and Socket.io with Phaser.
+This small demo uses Node, Express and Socket.io with Three.js.
+Buildings, monsters and players are rendered as simple 3D meshes.
+Their relative size is scaled so buildings are largest, monsters are larger than the players, and the players are the smallest.

 ## Running the game